Skip to content

 Misfat Al Abriyeen is two and a half hours from Muscat.
 This traditional village is worth visiting and definitely makes the list for Oman’s treasures through photos.
 Guests can wander around the filaj – an underground source of water, admire the date trees, and farms.
 The picture below used to be a meeting room and market.
 There are plenty of places to stay in the village, including Misfah Old House @misfah_old_house and Misfah View @misfah_view.

-A traditional mud home with light green doors
+The front view of a traditional mud home with light green doors.

 This is an old market and meeting room at Misfat Arbyieen.
 Photo: Kerissa Naidoo